-Before joining the faculty at HCA, Lee served as Curriculum Specialist at the Axiom Educational and Training Center and the National Digital Equity Center in Machias, Maine, where he developed and taught classes in English and Math, Digital Literacy, Adult Education, Professional Development, Experiential Learning, and College and Career Readiness programs.
+Before moving to his current home in Brunswick, Maine, Lee served as Curriculum Specialist at the Axiom Educational and Training Center and the National Digital Equity Center in Machias, Maine, where he developed and taught classes in English and Math, Digital Literacy, Adult Education, Professional Development, Experiential Learning, and College and Career Readiness programs.

 From 1998 through 2007 Lee was the Director of the theater program and Associate Professor of Theater and Speech at the University of Maine at Machias, and has since served on the faculties of The College of the Atlantic and The Maine School of Science and Mathematics directing productions of Ibsen’s Enemy of the People and David Auburn’s Proof.